Connect with others who understand.

 Psychosocial Treatments for Schizophrenia: 7 To Consider

-Psychosocial treatments are forms of therapy including psychotherapy, social education, and vocational training.
+Psychosocial treatments are forms of therapy including psychotherapy, social education, and vocational (job) training.
 They’re sometimes used to treat people with mild, moderate, or severe mental illnesses, including schizophrenia.
-Most of the time, these treatments are used in combination with antipsychotic medication (also known as pharmacotherapy) to treat multiple elements of the disease, improve schizophrenia symptoms, and boost the well-being and quality of life of people living with the condition.
+Most of the time, psychosocial treatments are used with antipsychotic medication (also known as pharmacotherapy) to treat multiple elements of the disease, improve schizophrenia symptoms, and boost the well-being and quality of life of people living with the condition.

-Schizophrenia and related psychotic disorders affect approximately 1 percent of the U.S. population — 3.2 million people — according to the National Institute of Mental Health.
+Schizophrenia and related psychotic disorders affect between 0.25 percent and 0.64 percent of the U.S. population, according to the National Institute of Mental Health.

 Even though antipsychotic medications work, most people with schizophrenia still have signs and symptoms like:

-• Hallucinations — When a person hears, sees, smells, or feels something that isn’t actually there
+• Hallucinations — When a person hears, sees, smells, or feels something that isn’t there

 • Delusions — Beliefs that conflict with reality